-Rhodesia Stamps - The first stamps of Rhodesia were issued on 2 January 1892.
-They were inscribed “British South Africa Company”.
-This is an inscription common amongst all stamps until the territory administered by the BSAC was transferred to other colonies in the 1920s.
+The first Rhodesia stamps, issued on 2 January 1892, were inscribed “British South Africa Company”.
+This inscription was common amongst all stamps until the territory administered by the BSAC was transferred to other colonies in the 1920s.
 Stamps inscribed “Rhodesia” appeared in 1965 with the renaming of Southern Rhodesia.
-The high values from the first set which reach to £10 found with fiscal cancellations, are worth approximately 10% of a postally used example, however fiscal cancellations can be removed and fresh gum added so collectors are warned to purchase these stamps from trusted sources however genuine unused examples do exist without original gum.
+High values from the first set which reach to £10 found with fiscal cancellations, are worth approximately 10% of a postally used example, however fiscal cancellations can be removed and fresh gum added so collectors are warned to purchase from trusted sources, however genuine unused examples do exist without original gum.

 The Arms of the Company appear on most stamps until the famous ‘Double Heads’ and ‘Admiral’ issues of 1910 & 1913 respectively.
 In my opinion the Rhodesian Double Heads rank amongst some of the greatest British Empire stamps.
 Ranging from ½d to £1 the most notable feature of this issue is the tremendous colours and combinations of two colours from 3d onwards, many are spectacularly brilliant.
 The smaller ‘Admirals’ also offer a spectacular range of colours plus different dies of KGV’s head and like the Double Heads, different perforations.